egrandmaison89/egrandmaison89/README.md

 - 👋 Hi, I’m @egrandmaison89
-- 👀 I'm a web developer
+- 👀 I'm a web developer and AI hobbyist
 - 🌱 I use python for automation, webscraping, and scaling my sidegig
 - 💞️ I’m always learning.
-JavaScript, Python, Flask, Django
+Bolt.new, Cursor, AutoGPT

 <!---
 egrandmaison89/egrandmaison89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.